All-on-4 Dental Implants

 Patients ask this question very frequently, both on the phone, on our social media platform, and in person.
 Patients ask it honestly, and dentists, we believe, must also answer it honestly.
 Our dental office believes in transparency and clarity.
 That’s why we post on our website the most common implant fees on the Implant Fees page.

-The average cost of an All-on-4 procedure ranges between $22,000 and $28,000.
-The fee varies due to surgery complexity and specific patient expectations.
-We evaluate each patient’s case carefully and thoroughly during a their first office visit.
+The average cost of an All-on-4 procedure ranges between $28,000 and $38,000 per arch.
+The fee varies due to surgery complexity and specific patient needs.
+We evaluate each patient’s case carefully and thoroughly during their consultation.

 Dental Insurance plans are designed to help patients pay for routine dental care.
 All-on-4 is not routine dental work and does not get covered by dental insurance.
 However, most plans do cover some of the procedures required, such as doctor’s exam, x-rays, extractions, implant procedures, and healing removable denture.
 Our office will help you maximize your dental plan benefits by submitting the claims on your behalf.
 As a result, most of our patients receive the full benefits of $1,000 to $1,500.